magento/devdocs/src/cloud/docker/docker-containers-service.md

 -------- | -------- | ---------------
 redis | [redis] | 6379

-The RabbitMQ container for {{site.data.var.mcd}} is a standard Redis container with no customization, no persistence, and no additional configuration.
+The Redis container for {{site.data.var.mcd}} is a standard container with no customization, no persistence, and no additional configuration.

 Connect to and run redis commands using the redis-cli inside the container: